-to the southwest corner of West Madison Street and South Sangamon Street; thence westerly to the southeastern corner of West Madison Street and South Morgan Street; thence southerly to the southeast corner of South Morgan Street and West Monroe Street; thence westerly to the southwest corner of South Aberdeen Street and West Monroe Street; thence northerly to the southwest corner of West Madison Street and South Aberdeen Street; thence westerly to a point in the west line, produced south of North May Street; thence northerly to the northwest corner of West Randolph Street and North May Street; thence easterly to the northeast corner of West Randolph Street and North Carpenter Street; thence southerly to the northeast corner of North Carpenter Street and West Washington Street; thence easterly to the northeast corner of North Peoria Street and West Washington Street; thence southerly to the northeast corner of West Madison Street and North Peoria Street; thence easterly to the northeast corner of West Madison Street and North Green Street; thence southerly to the point of beginning.
+to the southwest corner of West Madison Street and South Sangamon Street; thence westerly to the southeastern corner of West Madison - Street and South Morgan Street; thence southerly-to the southeast corner of South Morgan Street and West Monroe Street; thence . westerly to the southwest corner of South Aberdeen Street and West Monroe Street; thence northerly to the southwest corner of West Madison Street and South Aberdeen Street; thence westerly to a point in the west line, produced south of North May Street; thence northerly to the northwest corner of West Randolph Street and North May Street; thence easterly to the northeast corner of West Randolph Street and North Carpenter Street; thence southerly to the northeast corner of North Carpenter Street and West Washington Street; thence easterly to the northeast corner of North Peoria Street and West Washington Street; thence southerly to the northeast corner of West Madison Street and North Peoria Street; thence easterly to the northeast corner of West Madison Street and North Peoria Street; thence easterly to the northeast corner of West Madison Street and North Peoria Street; thence southerly to the point of beginning.